-Figure 7.
+- Figure 7.
 Example tiles from CCRP dataset.
-Classes, in columns, from left to right, are buildings/anthropogenic, beach, cliff, road, sky, surf/foam, swash, other natural terrain, vegetation, and water.
+Classes, from left to right, are buildings/anthropogenic, beach, cliff, road, sky, surf/foam, swash, other natural terrain, vegetation, and water. - 337 2.6.5.

-2.6.5.
 California Coastal Records (CCRP).

-The dataset consists of a sample of 75 images from the California Coastal Records Project (CCRP) [66], of which 45 were used for training, and 30 for testing (Supplemental data S1G and S1H).
-The photographs were taken over several years and times of the year, from sites all along the California coast, with a handheld digital single-lens reflex camera from a helicopter flying at approximately 50-600 m elevation [20].
+The dataset consists of a sample of 75 images from the California Coastal Records Project (CCRP) (65), of which 45 were used for training, and 30 for testing (Supplemental data S1G and S1H).
+The photographs were taken over several years and times of the year, from sites all along the California coast, with a handheld digital single-lens reflex camera from a helicopter flying at approximately 50- 600 m elevation [20].
 The set includes a very wide range of coastal environments, at very oblique angles, with a corresponding very large horizontal footprint.
 Training and testing tiles were generated for ten classes (Table A4 and Figure 7).

 Table 1.
-Whole tile classification accuracies and F1 scores for each dataset and tile size, using the test tile set not used to train the model.
+Out-of-calibration whole tile classification accuracies and F1 scores for each dataset and tile size.